Stage 6 Capability Semantics Backlog

 spoofed request bytes, copy/move IPC transfer, and nested spawn delegation.

-from docs/backlog/service-object-identity-migration.md unless the selected
+docs/backlog/service-object-identity-migration.md unless the selected

 milestone changes again.

-docs/paper/evidence-gaps.md C1 and the corresponding #todo block in
+docs/paper/plan.md, and the matching #todo block in

 Gate 0: delegated-client relabeling containment